Hire a Wrongful Termination Lawyer Who Will Defend Your Rights

 Florida’s Employment “At-Will Doctrine

 Under Florida’s “employment “at-will” doctrine, an employer can fire an employee for any reason or no reason at all.
 This is legal as long as the actions taken against the employee are not the product of workplace discrimination or in violation of state, local and/or federal law.
 However, unlawful or wrongful termination of employees has serious legal consequences.
-It takes a legal professional that has deep expertise in wrongful termination to maneuver the complexities of employment law and the justice system.
+It takes a legal professional that has deep expertise in wrongful discharge to maneuver the complexities of employment law and the justice system.

 Importantly, not all workers fall under the employment at-will doctrine.
 Some individuals have contracts guaranteeing job security.
 In Florida, these contracts are typically written agreements guaranteeing a specific term of employment.
 An employer may be liable for breach of contract if it violates the terms of a written agreement.